cacophony-wj/LeS/TROUBLESHOOTING.md

 ## Gameplay

-### I don't have one of those ancient ass NUMPADs!
-How the hell am I gonna use OStim?
+### I don't have one of those ancient NUMPADs!
+How am I gonna use OStim?

 From my user _BigMac_